pagkly/Zed/Investopedia3/Vertical Spread Definition.md

 Vertical Spread Definition
 ## What Is a Vertical Spread?

-A vertical spread involves the simultaneous buying and selling of [options](https://www.investopedia.com/terms/o/option.asp) of the same type (i.e., either puts or calls) and expiry, but at different [strike prices](https://www.investopedia.com/terms/s/strikeprice.asp).
+A vertical spread involves the simultaneous buying and selling of [[options]](https://www.investopedia.com/terms/o/option.asp) of the same type (i.e., either puts or calls) and expiry, but at different [[strike prices]](https://www.investopedia.com/terms/s/strikeprice.asp).
 The term 'vertical' comes from the position of the strike prices.

-This is in contrast to a horizontal, or [calendar spread](https://www.investopedia.com/terms/c/calendarspread.asp), which is the simultaneous purchase and sale of the same option type with the same strike price, but with different [expiration dates](https://www.investopedia.com/terms/e/expirationdate.asp).
+This is in contrast to a horizontal, or [[calendar spread]](https://www.investopedia.com/terms/c/calendarspread.asp), which is the simultaneous purchase and sale of the same option type with the same strike price, but with different [[expiration dates]](https://www.investopedia.com/terms/e/expirationdate.asp).

 ### Key Takeaways